chloechiaw/treepedia2.0/why-cnns-bad.md

 ## Specific to Cityscapes pretrained
 In the case of semantic segmentation with 19 classes using a pretrained Mask2Former model on Cityscapes dataset, the model would generate 19 binary masks corresponding to each class.

+Each pixel in these generated masks would have either a value of 1 (indicating that it belongs to that particular class) or 0 (indicating it does not belong to that class).
+By combining these individual binary masks together based on their predicted values at each pixel location, we can obtain detailed segmentation results for different objects/classes present in an image.

+## BIG IDEA
+By generating separate masks for each category/class, the Mask2Former model can capture these fine-grained details and effectively segment them
+Each position in the input sequence (in this case, an image) to attend to all other positions and learn their relationships.